AutomateThePlanet/BELLATRIX-Java/getting-started/bellatrix.data.getting.started/src/test/java/05_http_context/ReadMe.md

 ## Overview

-This guide explains how to  use HttpContext for dynamic configuration, and customize requests for your specific API endpoints.
+This guide explains how to use `HttpContext` for dynamic configuration and customize requests for your specific API endpoints.

+## Prerequisites

+Before using HttpContext, ensure you have:
+- Configured your `testFrameworksSettings.json` file
+- Set up your HTTP data source settings
+- Created your entity and repository classes

 ## HttpContext Class